 - Read these tips to reduce grocery bill

-- Sell one old thing from around the house each month through an app like Decluttr or Letgo or websites like Craiglist or Amazon.
-Some people make a living just by selling on Amazon, like this family who even have a free course to get you started if you're interested.
+For example, sell one old thing from around the house each month through an app like Decluttr or Letgo or websites like Craiglist or Amazon.